data-preservation-programs/slingshot/participants/CreativeFileCloud.md

 ## (1) Brief Project Description

 CreativeFileCloud combines the unlimited scale of public or private object stores with a fast, familiar NAS experience.
-Mainly for designers, video producers, and creative studios, they have a large number of file storage needs, and these files are cold storage, not often read, for backup purposes.
+Mainly for designers, photographer, video producers, and creative studios, they have a large number of file storage needs, and these files are cold storage, not often read, for backup purposes.

 ## (2) Link to Project UI